2018 Paving Program

 Rehabilitation of the Pleasant Street Bridge

-The design for the rehabilitation of the Pleasant Street Bridge in Norwichtown is underway.
-The City's consulting engineer has completed the Preliminary Engineering phase, and a Public Informational meeting was held in late February.
-The consultant has advanced the Plans to the 90% level with advertising scheduled for this winter.
-The project will include replacing the bridge deck and the guide railing, and resurfacing the road.
+The rehabilitation of the Pleasant Street Bridge in Norwichtown has been completed this construction season.
+The project included replacing the bridge deck and the guide railing, and resurfacing the road.
 The Federal Highway Administration (FHWA) is funding 80% of the project cost.

 Dunham Street Reconstruction

 The Public Works Dept. obtained a Local Transportation Capital Improvement Program (LOTCIP), grant for the reconstruction of Dunham Street.
 The CT Department of Transportation (CDOT) is currently reviewing the application to verify the scope of work.
 While the City is responsible for the design, the grant will cover 100% of the construction costs.
 The estimated value of this grant is $2.1M.
-The survey work has been completed and the City is awaiting formal approval from CDOT before beginning the design phase.
-A spring 2018 construction start is anticipated.
+The survey work has been completed and the design phase has started.
+A public informational meeting will be scheduled for this winter.
+A spring 2019 construction start is anticipated.

 Downtown Traffic Improvements